NBISweden/module-openrefine-dm-practices/_episodes/06-saving.md

 ## Saving and Exporting a Project

 In OpenRefine you can save or export the project.
-This means you're saving the data and all the information about the cleaning and data transformation steps you've done.
+This means you're saving the data and all the information about the cleaning and data transformation steps you've done locally on your computer.
 Once you've saved a project, you can open it up again and be just where you stopped before.

 ### Saving